You should never judge a book by its cover, but people often do so, especially with podcasts and other audio series, like FM and online radio.

 When you start a podcast, the first question everyone will ask is, “What is it about?”
 If you want to build a dedicated fan following, you need to be very clear about the focus of your show.

 You should pick a field where you already have both a fundamental understanding and the unique perspective you have to give.
 Finally, before you start filming a single episode, imagine where and how far you want to go with your audience.

 Another point to consider when starting a podcast is if you’ll produce enough content on this topic to keep growing your following.
-Thematic XYZ may appear intriguing at first, but after you start brainstorming future episodes, the podcast doesn’t feel that exciting as it felt at first.
+Thematic XYZ may appear intriguing at first, but after you start brainstorming future episodes, the podcast doesn’t feel as exciting as it felt at first.

-Are you able to narrow down your niche, industry or category?
+Are you able to narrow down your niche, industry, or category?